+Observations recorded

+The observations such as TSS (ºBrix), titratable acidity, firmness (N), Total Sugar (%), Reducing Sugar (%), Non-Reducing Sugar (%), fruit weight, physiological loss weight, and shelf life were recorded at green and ripe stage (Mention days after treatment).

+Fruit weight

 A digital electronic weighing balance was used to determine the hand's weight, which was then converted to kilograms (kg).
 A digital electronic weighing balance was used to determine the finger's weight, which was then reported in grams (g).

+TSS

 A digital refractometer was used to find out how much total soluble solids in the pulp.
 It was expressed as °Brix.

+Firmness

 The firmness of selected fruits was quantified using a penetrometer and reported in Newtons (N).

+Acidity (Like wise make subsection of each observations)

 Titratable acidity was estimated using the A.O.A.C.
 (2012) method, which requires collecting five grams of the fruit sample and diluting it to a final volume of 30 ml with distilled water.
 The liquid sample was filtered, and then 5 ml of the clear liquid was mixed with two to three drops of phenolphthalein indicator and slowly mixed with 0.1 N sodium hydroxide until it turned a light pink color.
 Titratable acidity was expressed as a percentage.